 Gyro: An Ancient Greek Street Food

 Who would’ve known!
-There is actually a National Gyro Day and it is August 31st.
-Yes, gyro, as in that tapered tower of thinly sliced meat rotating on an upright spit that can either be a delectable hand-made street-food masterpiece or the mother of all junk food, dripping with chemical additives, bad fat and a million other things I can’t imagine could possibly be good for us.
+There is actually a National Gyro Day and this year it is Sept.
+1!
+Yes, gyro, as in that tapered tower of thinly sliced meat rotating on an upright spit that is a delectable street-food in many parts of the world.

 Gyro is the poster girl, so to speak, of Greek fast food, even though it may or may not be 100% Greek.
 It has a surprisingly long and, pun intended, rotating history.

 The gyro as we know it more or less today first arrived in Greece in 1922, with the hundreds of thousands of Greek and Armenian refugees from Asia Minor (present-day Turkey).
 Most came from Constantinople (Istanbul) and Smyrna (Ismir).
 The best gyro masters were Armenian, or so the legend goes.
 As the refugees began to settle in their newfound homeland, many became merchants.
 They opened small shops, among which were the small holes in the wall on every street corner selling gyro.
 After WWII, gyro started to travel west following the immigration patterns of the Greeks themselves, so shops began popping up across Europe, in the States, and Australia.
 It became one of the first global fast foods, although no such label could really describe it at the time because most shops were mom-and-pop run.